nagendrapadala28/challenges-analytics/Lead Conversions Tech Task Brief.md

 After further feedback was gathered it turns out that some gyms only consider membership purchases as qualifying events for conversion while others only consider credit pack purchases as a conversion while the majority of the gyms still consider both events valid.
 Users want a column, `client_conversion_event_filter`, that they can use to filter the report so that it will show them the conversion details in either of the three possible scenarios.

-To support this update your query so that for each user 3 records are created:
+To support this, update your query so that, for each user, up to 3 records are created:

 1. One that only considers membership purchases with a column called `client_conversion_event_filter` with value `MEMBERSHIP`
 2. One that only considers credit pack purchases with a column called `client_conversion_event_filter` with value `USER_CREDIT`
 3. One that considers both memberships and credit pack purchases with a column called `client_conversion_event_filter` with value `ALL`

+The new model should adhere to the following rules:

+- If the client purchased a membership AND a credit pack then create a `MEMBERSHIP` record, a `USER_CREDIT` record and an `ALL` record.
+- If the client purchased a membership but did NOT purchase a credit pack then create a `MEMBERSHIP` record and an `ALL` record.
+- If the client DID NOT purchased a membership but DID purchase a credit pack then create a `USER_CREDIT` record and an `ALL` record.

 Once you have the dataset of users and their first conversion event details construct a new model which will enable this client conversion filtering.
 Results should appropriately adhere to the expected schema, `fct_lead_conversions` (See 1.6.2)